isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-daguerreotypes-to-dry-plates-photography-in-19th-century-singapore.md

 Abdullah’s meeting with the said doctor took place around 1841 – just two years after the daguerreotype was invented and introduced to the world.7

-Although it was Abdullah’s first encounter­ with the technology, he was able to describe in impressive detail the equipment and the manner in which it should be used: how the doctor buffed and sensitised the plate, and then exposed it in the camera to create a latent image that subsequently emerged in a waft of mercury fumes.
+Although it was Abdullah’s first encounter with the technology, he was able to describe in impressive detail the equipment and the manner in which it should be used: how the doctor buffed and sensitised the plate, and then exposed it in the camera to create a latent image that subsequently emerged in a waft of mercury fumes.
 The resulting photograph of Singapore town taken from Government Hill (now Fort Canning) was, in Abdullah’s words, “without deviation even by so much as the breadth of a hair”.8

 Indeed, the daguerreotype brought a degree of sharpness and realism to picture-making that was unparalleled in its time.
 However, the technology had its drawbacks: the black and white image would become laterally reversed and, as it was composed of tiny particles deposited on the plate’s polished silver surface, it could be marred by the slightest touch.
 Due to its metal base, the daguerreotype was also highly susceptible to tarnishing.
 To protect the image, daguerreotypes were typically displayed under glass within a frame or case.